-- Graham Slyper - gslyper@barnetfc.com
+- Graham Slyper

+- 07836563932

+- gslyper@barnetfc.com

-The board member's role includes:
+The Board member's role includes:

-- Overseeing the preparation and implementation of the safeguarding policy and ensuring that it is reviewed on an annual basis, and that the policies and procedures are followed. - Identifying a budget to ensure continual staff development is possible.
+• Overseeing the preparation and implementation of the safeguarding policy and ensuring that it is reviewed on an annual basis, and that the policies and procedures are followed.

-- Reviewing safeguarding incidents post resolution to review staff responses and implement any changes or extra training that may be required. - Meeting regularly with all the club safeguarding leads to offer support and advice with all safeguarding matters. - If required, reporting any concerns to Children's Services or the police (urgent concerns must be reported immediately even if the DSO is not available). - The designated safeguarding officer (DSO) has a specific responsibility for safeguarding and child protection matters within the organisation
+- Identifying a budget to ensure continual staff development is possible. - Reviewing safeguarding incidents post resolution to review staff responses and implement any changes or extra training that may be required. - Meeting regularly with all the club safeguards leads to offer support and advice with all safeguarding matters. - If required reporting any concerns to Children's Services or the police (urgent concerns must be reported immediately even if the DSO is not available.) - Safeguarding officer for the Hive Foundation - The designated safeguarding officer (DSO) has a specific responsibility for safeguarding and child protection matters within the organisation.

-Senior Safeguarding Manger
+The Senior Safeguarding Manger